Searching for something scrumptious?

 801 S Harbin Dr. #A, Stephenville, TX 76401

 Stephenville may be known for its cowboys, but it is not known for barbeque.
+Yes, some people do make their own with their small European grill cutlery, but there’s nothing really in the way of restaurants for it.
 Though Hard-Eight is popular among the locals, you’ll have to travel thirty miles to Hammond’s in Glen Rose if you’re looking to enjoy exquisite barbeque.

 Operating since 1966, it’s no surprise that Hammond’s is the best-tasting barbeque in the area.
 Don’t be ashamed to order off their kid’s menu as their two-meat plate will take care of the average hunger.
 I have lived in Texas for twenty-three years and I have never tasted sausage as juicy as Hammond’s.
 It is so succulent that you can see the juices glistening like tiny diamonds scattered throughout the meat.
 Barbeque sauce is almost unnecessary.
 What is harder to perfect in the restaurant industry is sliced brisket.
 Often brisket is dry and fatty, but Hammond’s knows the secret to flawlessness.
 Their brisket is just as tender as the sausage, infused with natural juiciness.
 It requires minimal effort to chew, and is packed with delicious flavor when dipped into their warm tangy barbeque sauce.